joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/06/16/world/middleeast/kaine-trump-war-powers.html

 **Scenes From the ‘No Kings’ Rallies and the Military Parade**\
-`Readers reflect on the anti-Trump rallies and the military parade on Saturday.
+`Readers reflect on the anti-Trump demonstrations and the military parade on Saturday.
 Also: Transgender troops.`\
 https://nytimes.com/2025/06/16/opinion/trump-no-kings-rallies-parade.html

 **Beuford Smith, Photographer Who Chronicled Black Life, Dies at 89**\